> Competition Bureau Enforcement | CANADIAN COMPETITION LAW

 Proceedings may be commenced under the Competition Act by the Competition Bureau itself based on its own investigations or based on complaints from customers, competitors or other industry participants.

-The Competition Bureau’s Immunity and Leniency Programs are its leading source of evidence about criminal violations of the Competition Act and can be a significant safe harbour companies or individuals implicated in potential criminal competition law violations.
+The Competition Bureau’s Immunity and Leniency Programs are its leading tools for enforcing the criminal provisions of the Competition Act and can be a significant safe harbour for companies or individuals implicated in potential criminal competition law violations.
+The Competition Bureau updated its Immunity and Leniency Programs in June 2024 to include wage-fixing and no-poaching agreements between employers.
+For more information, see: Immunity and Leniency Programs Under the Competition Act.

-The Competition Bureau also relies on whistleblowers for some of their matters.
+The Competition Bureau relies on whistleblowers for some of its enforcement matters.
 For more information see: whistleblowers.

 ACCESS APPLICATIONS

-In addition to direct enforcement – for example, compulsory production orders, search warrants, Competition Tribunal applications or references for prosecution of criminal matters – the Bureau can and consistently does engage in competition advocacy in Canada.
+In addition to direct enforcement – for example, compulsory production court orders, search warrants, Competition Tribunal applications and references for prosecution of criminal matters – the Competition Bureau can, and consistently does, engage in competition advocacy in Canada.

-The Bureau often uses its advocacy powers where it either does not want to commence formal enforcement or cannot use its direct enforcement powers (e.g., in relation to regulated markets).
-For more information, see: Regulated Conduct.
+The Bureau often uses its competition advocacy powers where it either does not want to commence formal enforcement or cannot use its direct enforcement powers (e.g., in relation to regulated markets in which it does not have jurisdiction to take enforcement measures based on the regulated conduct doctrine (RCD)).

-The Bureau has also interpreted its advocacy authority under the Competition Act to carry out market studies and develop competition policy related positions.
+The Competition Bureau has also interpreted its advocacy authority under the Competition Act to carry out market studies and develop competition policy related positions.
+As a result of significant amendments to the Competition Act in 2023, the Competition Bureau now has much stronger powers to conduct formal market studies (see discussion below).

-The Bureau’s main arguments in relation to its competition advocacy efforts have generally been threefold for regulators and policy makers: first, they should regulate only where necessary; second, they should impose the most minimal restrictions on competition to achieve competing regulatory goals; and third, they should rely on market forces as much as possible to achieve competition.
+The Competition Bureau’s main arguments in relation to its competition advocacy efforts have generally been threefold for regulators and policy makers: first, they should regulate only where necessary; second, they should impose the most minimal restrictions on competition to achieve their regulatory goals; and third, they should rely on market forces as much as possible to maintain competition.

-The Bureau has advocated for increased competition in a wide range of Canadian sectors, including ride-sharing/taxis, telecom, propane, pharmacy, dentistry, optometry, dental hygiene, real estate services and online health and banking services, among many others.
+The Competition Bureau has advocated for increased competition in a wide range of Canadian sectors, including the ride-sharing/taxi, telecom, propane, pharmacy, dentistry, optometry, dental hygiene, real estate services and online health and banking services sectors, among many others.

-On December 15, 2023, Bill C-56 (An Act to amend the Excise Tax Act and the Competition Act), which introduced the first of two sweeping rounds of federal Competition Act amendments together with Bill C-59, received royal assent.
-As part of the 2023 amendments, formal market inquiry powers were given to the Competition Bureau under the new section 10.1 of the Competition Act.
+On December 15, 2023, Bill C-56 (An Act to amend the Excise Tax Act and the Competition Act), which introduced new significant amendments to the Competition Act, largely came into force.
+As part of these 2023 amendments, formal market inquiry powers were given to the Competition Bureau under the newly added section 10.1 of the Competition Act.

-The Competition Bureau’s market inquiry powers require it to prepare terms of reference for the inquiry, publish the terms of reference, allow the public to provide comments for a minimum of 15 days and publish a final report.
-Section 10.1 also allows participants that were compelled under section 11(1) of the Competition Act to participate in the market inquiry to comment on the draft report and make confidentiality related requests prior to final publication.
+The Competition Bureau’s market study powers require it to prepare and publish the terms of reference for the study, allow the public to provide comments for a minimum of 15 days and publish a final report.
+These new market study provisions also allow participants that were compelled under section 11(1) of the Competition Act to participate in a market study to comment on the draft report and make confidentiality related requests prior to final publication of the Competition Bureau’s report.

-These formal market inquiry powers were given to the Bureau in 2023 as a result, among other things, of perceived limitations on the Competition Bureau to conduct such studies under the existing provisions of the Competition Act in key consumer sectors (e.g., under sections 125 and 126, under which the Bureau has historically based its competition advocacy efforts where it may not have had formal enforcement powers).
+These formal market study powers were given to the Competition Bureau in 2023 as a result, among other things, of perceived limitations on its ability conduct such studies under the existing provisions of the Competition Act (e.g., under sections 125 and 126, under which the Competition Bureau has historically based its competition advocacy efforts).

 COMPETITION ACT PENALTIES

-Some potential Competition Act penalties include criminal fines, civil administrative monetary penalties or “AMPs” (essentially civil fines), imprisonment, damages (or settlements) arising from private civil actions and court orders (injunctions or prohibition orders) to stop or modify conduct.
+Some of the potential penalties for violating the Competition Act include criminal fines, civil administrative monetary penalties (AMPs), imprisonment, damages or settlements arising from private civil actions and court orders (e.g., injunctions or prohibition orders) to stop or modify conduct.

-The record Canadian conspiracy (cartel) penalty to date is CDN $50 million, in a bread price-fixing investigation in which Canada Bread agreed to pay a $50 million fine after pleading guilty to fixing wholesale bread prices (see: here).
+The record Canadian conspiracy (cartel) penalty to date is CDN $50 million, in a bread price-fixing investigation in which Canada Bread agreed to pay this fine after pleading guilty to fixing wholesale bread prices (for more information, see: here).

 There is also potential director and officer liability under the Competition Act.
-The Competition Bureau commonly pursues individual executives as accused in criminal matters and plaintiffs frequently name directors and officers as defendants in civil competition law actions.
+In this regard, the Competition Bureau commonly pursues individual executives as accused in criminal matters and plaintiffs frequently name directors and officers as defendants in civil competition law actions and class actions.

 COMPETITION BUREAU SEARCHES